Thermodynamics of the Heisenberg antiferromagnet on the maple-leaf lattice: Discussion

 We study the Heisenberg antiferromagnetic maple-leaf lattice using a variety of numerical methods.
 We present novel finite-temperature results and provide new insights into its ground-state properties.
 Our analysis primarily relies on the NLCE algorithm, which exhibits rather unconventional convergence, allowing us to access a non-trivial temperature regime and yielding reliable data even at zero temperature.
 The finite-temperature results presented here lay important groundwork for forthcoming experimental studies.

 Both series expansions discussed here indicate the presence of a two-peak structure in the specific heat.
 Although this differs from the single broad peak reported in Ref.~\cite{hutak_thermodynamics_2025} and from our FTLM simulations, it is consistent with observations for the closely related triangular lattice~\cite{chen_two-temperature_2019, ulaga_finite_2024}, where the emergence of two characteristic temperature scales has likewise been proposed.
 For the triangular lattice, Ref.~\cite{chen_two-temperature_2019} suggested that the higher-energy scale is associated with magnon excitations, whereas the lower-energy scale may correspond to the so-called ``roton-like'' excitations at the $M$ point of the Brillouin zone.
 It is also worth noting that the kagome lattice exhibits a broad shoulder, rather than a single Schottky peak, in its specific heat capacity~\cite{bernu_effect_2020, schnack_magnetism_2018}.
-Measurements on bluebellite (Cu$_6$IO$_3$(OH)$_{10}$Cl) indicate the presence of a second peak~\cite{haraguchi:2021,ghosh:2024c}.
-However, we emphasize that the mineral is not a nearest-neighbor, isotropic Heisenberg system with antiferromagnetic exchange couplings~\cite{ghosh:2024c}.
-We note that a similar analysis based on NLCE, as carried out in Refs.~\cite{smith_case_2022,yahne_dipolar_2024,smith_two_2025}, could be employed to estimate the exchange couplings through fits to the specific heat capacity.

 We further investigate the equal-time structure factor, which is directly accessible in neutron-scattering experiments.
 At high temperatures, it closely resembles the results obtained for the triangular and kagome lattices~\cite{mueller_thermodynamics_2018, chen_two-temperature_2019}.
 However, upon approaching intermediate temperatures around the first specific-heat peak, an emergent twist becomes apparent, which is possible due the absence of reflection symmetry in the maple-leaf lattice.
 In contrast, the related triangular-based lattices that preserve reflection symmetry do not exhibit this feature.